ArthurSudbrackIbarra/cloney-documentation/docs/partials/commands/dry-run/_dry-run-1.0.0-above.md

 ## Example 5: Hot Reload Mode

-Run a dry-run on a template repository from a local path with hot reload mode enabled.
-This mode will watch for changes in the template repository and automatically re-run the dry-run command for you:
+Run a dry-run on a template repository with hot reload mode enabled.
+This mode will watch for changes in the template repository and automatically re-run the `dry-run` command for you:

 ```bash